Home Time for Truckers: What You Need to Know

 Once your home time request is in and it’s time to head home, you’ll either be routed into a terminal to turn in your truck, or be allowed to drive yourself home in your truck.
 This added flexibility is what appeals to many OTR drivers.
 Many companies will let you bank home time up to a certain number of days before you have to use them, but before then, you can stay out for two weeks and have a weekend at home or stay out for several and take a vacation with your family

-Trucking Companies with the Best OTR Home Time
+Trucking Companies With the Best OTR Home Time

 As a primarily OTR company, Melton understands how valuable home time can be.
 Our drivers earn one day of home time for every 7 days on the road, and we have several programs in place to make our home time even better.
 If you’re looking to earn some extra days, our Road Warrior program rewards drivers who stay out for long stretches of time with an extra day of home time or an extra $200 on every third week spent driving.
 We also allow unlimited banking for home time.
 If you want to stay out for 6 months and relax for a month, you can!
 Furthermore, if you want to say hello to your family and have a load that takes you within 75 miles of your hometown, you’re free to do so without using any home time as long as you’re able to deliver your load on time.
 Do you want to spend your home time visiting friends or family who live far away from your home domicile?
 Take your home time from almost anywhere in the country – just let us know where you want to go.